Self-hosted mocks

 Configure the Ingress

-For this example, you’ll need to export a domain and a TLS secret name as environment variables:
+To export a domain and a TLS secret name as environment variables, run the following command:

 export DOMAIN='your-domain'